lakeel-altla/samples-google-api/nearby-messages/README.md

 ## Get API Key

 You need to get Android API Keys from [Google API Console](https://console.developers.google.com/apis?project=profile-notification-95441&hl=JA).
 How to get the API Keys is listed [here](https://developers.google.com/awareness/android-api/get-a-key)

 ## Enable API

 You need to enable Nearby Messages API from [Google API Console](https://console.developers.google.com/apis?project=profile-notification-95441&hl=JA).
 How to enable the API is listed [here](https://developers.google.com/awareness/android-api/get-a-key#activate_additional_apis).

 ## Register Beacon

 You need to register beacon to Google by using [Proximity Beacon API](https://developers.google.com/beacons/proximity/guides).
 Beacon that has been registered you can check on [Google Beacon Dashboard](https://developers.google.com/beacons/dashboard).

 ## Set up gradle.properties

 This sample app needs to Android API Keys and attachment values of Google Beacons.
-You must create ```gradle.properties``` file and set values into it.
+You must create ```gradle.properties```  and set values into it.

 ```naerby-messages/gradle.properties